Saketg9/git-notes/README.md

 ## Commands in lesson one

+git config --global user.name 'username'  (This command allows you to set up your username)

+git config --global user.email 'username@example.com'  (This command allows you to set up your email address)

+git version  (This command allows you to check if you have git installled)

+git config -l   (This command allows you to check the settings of git)

-git init   (this command is used to initalize a directory for git repo)
+git init   (This command is used to initalize a directory as git repo)

-git add   (this command is used to add files to the staging area from working directory)
+git add   (This command is used to add files to the staging area from working directory)

-git commit -m  (this commmand is used to track changes from the staging area to the local repo)
+git commit -m "message" (This commmand is used to save changes i.e. move from the staging area to the local repo)

-git status    (this command shows the status of the git repo you are currently working on)
+git status  (This command shows the status of the git repo you are currently working on)

-git log    (this command shows all the recent activity done on the repo you are working on)
+git log   (This command shows all the recent activity done on the repo you are working on)

-git checkout    (this command allows you to change which branch you are working on)
+git branch  (This command shows you what branch you are currently working on)

-git branch    (this command shows you what branch you are currently working on)
+git checkout  (This command allows you to change which branch you are working on)

-git merge    (this command allows you to commit all changes to a single branch)
+git merge   (This command allows you to commit all changes to a single branch)

-git branch -D   (this command allows you to delete a particular branch)
+git branch -D branch_name   (This command allows you to delete a particular branch)

-git branch -d
+git branch -d branch_name

-git config --global user.name 'Saketg9'  (this command allows you to set up your username)

-git config --global user.email 'saket_g@hotmail.co.uk'    (this command allows you to set up your email address)

-git version  (this command allows you to check if you have git installled)

-git config -l   (this command allows you to check the settings of git)
+git clone git_url (This command will clone the remote repository )